Now accepting patients nationwide. Find care near you.

 • To give yourself even more control over the depth of penetration, lean forward a bit and rest your arms on a table or the back of a chair.

-• If vaginal penetration isn't possible for you, this position provides access to anal stimulation or penetration instead.
+• If vaginal penetration isn't possible for you, this position provides access to anal stimulation instead.

 For your partner: